Nikko89/pulsehunt-frontend/README.md

 Pulse Hunt is a market place where Indie Trainers can offer their workout sessions to users.

-This is client/front-end.
+This is the client/front-end.
 The back-end/server can be found [here](https://github.com/Tezenn/pulsehunt-backend).

 ## Getting started